Trial Search Results

 Brief Behavioral Intervention for Insomnia During Chemotherapy

-To evaluate the efficacy of the BBT-I in treating insomnia among breast cancer patients receiving chemotherapy.
+To evaluate the efficacy of the Brief Behavioral Therapy for Insomnia (BBT-I) in treating insomnia among breast cancer patients receiving chemotherapy.

 - To evaluate the efficacy of the BBT-I in treating cancer-related symptoms such as cancer-related fatigue and cognitive difficulties in breast cancer patients receiving chemotherapy.